xinnan-jin/xinnan.github.io/_pages/about.md

   - /about.html
 ---

-I am a bioinformatician with a keen interest in computational biology, multi-omics.
-My research project focuses on building a xxxx.
-I am 3-year PhD student at [IMB](https://imb.uq.edu.au/) within the University of Queensland and affiliated with [QIMR Berghofer](https://www.qimrberghofer.edu.au/), under the supervision of Associate Professor Quan Nguyen.
+I am a PhD student and bioinformatician at [IMB](https://imb.uq.edu.au/) within the University of Queensland and affiliated with [QIMR Berghofer](https://www.qimrberghofer.edu.au/), under the supervision of Associate Professor Quan Nguyen.
+My research interest includes computational biology, multi-omics.
+My research project focuses on identify rare cell types from single-cell omics and spatial transcriptomics though statistic and deep learning methods.